raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-07-notes-illimitable-men.md

         -   high self-discipline, and like to think things through
         -   willingness to get things done

-    -   moderately agreeable and open.
+    -   moderately agreeable and open
     -   outgoing

 -   A woman who is **frugal** respects money